 Intermediate Algebra for Precalculus covers the algebra skills and concepts needed for success in Precalculus computations and applications.
 This course is for students who are concurrently enrolled in Precalculus (Math 155) at Los Medanos College.
 Students will review and learn about function properties, exponent rules, factoring, operations on rational and radical functions, absolute value equations, circle equations, inequalities, linear functions, exponential functions, logarithm functions, quadratic and polynomial functions, composite functions, inverse functions, Pythagorean Theorem, and basic right triangle geometry.
 Students will use graphing technology to verify solutions.
+Students will develop mathematical problem solving processes and study skills that promote success in Precalculus (Math 155).Intermediate Algebra for Precalculus covers the algebra skills and concepts needed for success in Precalculus computations and applications.
+This course is for students who are concurrently enrolled in Precalculus (Math 155) at Los Medanos College.
+Students will review and learn about function properties, exponent rules, factoring, operations on rational and radical functions, absolute value equations, circle equations, inequalities, linear functions, exponential functions, logarithm functions, guadratic and polynomial functions, composite functions, inverse functions, Pythagorean Theorem, and basic right triangle geometry.
+Students will use graphing technology to verify solutions.
 Students will develop mathematical problem solving processes and study skills that promote success in Precalculus (Math 155).
 May not be repeated.
-SC
+SC LMC: DA